SumoLogic/sumologic-documentation/docs/contributing/index.md

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';

-We're a developer/practitioner community building reliable and secure modern apps.
-We welcome all contributions, from minor typo fixes to new docs/topics.
-Your expertise and sharing can help fellow users learn and expand their knowledge of Sumo Logic.

-Sumo Logic Documentation is an Open Source project available as a [GitHub repository](https://github.com/SumoLogic/sumologic-documentation).
-This section will grow as we answer questions and provide support for submissions and new content.
-Here you'll find information on creating files, writing in markdown, using our templates, submitting pull requests (PRs), and more.

-There are many ways to contribute to Sumo Docs, beyond writing code.
-Here's how you can get involved.
+Welcome to Sumo Logic Open Source!

+We're a community of developers and practitioners dedicated to building reliable and secure modern apps.
+At Sumo Logic, we believe in the power of collaboration and community-driven innovation.
+Our open-source projects go beyond code—they're about fostering a vibrant, inclusive community where every contribution, big or small, makes an impact.

+Whether you’re fixing bugs, adding features, writing documentation, or sharing feedback, your contributions help others learn and grow within the Sumo Logic ecosystem.
+From typo fixes to new docs, we welcome all forms of participation.

+Our open-source [documentation](https://github.com/SumoLogic/sumologic-documentation) project is hosted on GitHub, where you’ll find everything you need to get started — guidelines on creating files, writing in Markdown, using templates, and submitting pull requests.

+Whether you’re a seasoned developer or just starting, join us in building tools that help everyone better understand and optimize their systems.
+Ready to contribute?
+Explore our [contributing guide](https://help.sumologic.com/docs/contributing/) and get involved today!

+You can also explore more Sumo Logic open-source projects on our [GitHub repository](https://github.com/SumoLogic).

 <div className="box-wrapper" markdown="1">
 <div className="box smallbox card">